MKotva/Cardioid/README.md

 # Cardioid
-Draw a hearth of mathematic (Cardioid).
+Draw a hearth of mathematics (Cardioid).